MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 25: 31.10.19
+* Happy Halloween!
+Finished the section on Redux in isolation in the Udemy React course (48%).
+Next up, the React and Redux will be put together.
+I think I got a good understanding of Redux, I just need to use it in projects to learn it better.
+* Studied my Anki cards.
+* Started gathering programming resources in Notion.
+I think I will make the switch from OneNote.

 ## Day 24: 30.10.19
 * Learned a lot more about Redux reducers and actions and combining reducers in the Udemy React course (46%).
 * Struggled a lot with javascript filtering in a project at work.
 I did something even more advanced a month ago, but it all seems to be lost from my mind already.
 It's really not a big thing, and I should be able to solve it without much trouble.
 Experiencing this makes me just want to quit it all. i ended up thinking I'll never be any good at this.
 Let's hope it comes back to me tomorrow.